Sandra Ioane

 Sandra Ioane (née Wihongi, b.
 12 February 1962) is a former rugby union player.
 She made her debut for the Black Ferns at the RugbyFest 1990 against the Netherlands, she played in the first and third matches.
-She was one of two women who were unable to make the 1991 World Cup.
+She is one of two women who were unable to make the 1991 World Cup.

 Personal life

 Ioane is married to former Samoan international Eddie Ioane.
-She is the mother of Akira and Rieko Ioane, both have represented New Zealand internationally in the Māori All Blacks, Sevens and in the All Blacks.
-She has a Master's degree in Sports Marketing and is currently the club manager at Ponsonby.
+She is the mother of Akira and Rieko Ioane, both of whom have represented New Zealand internationally in the Māori All Blacks, Sevens and All Blacks.

+She has a master's degree in Sports Marketing, and is currently the club manager at Ponsonby.